QuantEcon/lecture-source-py/source/rst/growth_in_dles.rst

 (See Section 5.5 of Hansen & Sargent (2013) :cite:`HS2013` for a full
-description of how to map these economies into an LQ setting, and how to use the solution to the LQ problem to construct the output matrices in order to simulate the economies).
+description of how to map these economies into an LQ setting, and how to use the solution to the LQ problem to construct the output matrices in order to simulate the economies)

 The state for the LQ problem is